scotticles/EasyPing/README.md

 * Notification on Fail (Retries x times and if it fails, it will then send the email but you'll only receive one)
 * Notification on Recovery
 * Easy to deploy
+* Dockerhub Image so you can launch it with docker or podman

 **I will eventually get around to adding a license on to this.**

 ## Requirements:

  * Linux
+ * (Optional) Containers (docker or podman)
  * Perl 5.10+
  * Notification Types:
     * (optional) SMTP Server